Skip to content

 • --hex-grid-dist (required) specifies the distance between adjacent grid points on the hexagonal grid

-• --x-col, --y-col, --topk-col, and --topp-col set column names in the input factor table for the hex center coordinates (default: x and y), the top factor ID (default: topK), and the top factor probability (default: topP)
+• --x-col and --y-col set column names for the hex center coordinates (default: x and y)

 Use this when the factor-probability table contains a polygon ID column and polygon geometry is provided in a separate file.
 For example, if you ran punkst topic-model on segmented cells and you want to create a PMTiles archive with cell boundaries as geometry.